BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 Accessing the context blocks the operation queue.

 This approach allows for simple background saving that is thread safe.
-This approach does not allow for concurrent save operations.
+This approach does not allow for concurrent operations that access the managed object context.

     - (void)sampleSave